Do Lurchers Sleep A Lot?

 Check out any medical conditions

 If your dog is unable to sleep properly, it might be due to any underlying medical conditions.
 This is often applicable to senior dogs who usually have arthritis or other health issues.
-Some medication might help your dog sleep.
+Some medications might help your dog sleep.

 If your dog can’t sleep properly due to anxiety, consider natural sleep aid supplements.
 They are a great way to relieve anxiety and aid in good sleep.